decentralized-identity/trustdidweb-v03/spec/example.md

 ## `did:tdw` Example

+**THE EXAMPLES IN THIS CHAPTER ARE OUT OF DATE, PENDING AN IMPLEMENTATION OF VER.
+O.4 OF THE SPECIFICATION.**

+**See the [Change Log](#didtdw-version-changelog) for what has changed between these ver.
+0.3 examples, and the ver.
+0.4 specification.**

 The following shows the evolution of a `did:tdw` from inception through several versions, showing the DID, [[ref: DIDDoc]], [[ref: DID Log]], and some of the intermediate data structures.